 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Smaller reporting company Non-accelerated filer \Box (Do not check if a smaller reporting company) Emerging growth company Accelerated filer \checkmark
+Large accelerated filer

+Non-accelerated filer \times (Do not check if a smaller reporting company)

+Accelerated filer